IgniteUI/indigo-design-docfx/en/components/dropdown.md

 # Dropdown

 Use the Dropdown Component to let the user select an item from a collection that is displayed upon user interaction in a scrollable list.
-Only one item can be selected at a time and if your scenario allows for multiple selection, you should use the [Combo](combo.md).
+Only one item can be selected at a time and if your scenario allows for multiple selections, you should use the [Combo](combo.md).
 The Dropdown is visually identical to the [Ignite UI for Angular Dropdown Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/drop_down.html)

 ## Dropdown Demo